Synthetic Sin: Cast

+Music

+The film featured a theme song entitled "Betty" which was composed by Nathaniel Shilkret and Harold Christy.

 Preservation status

 A copy survives at the Cineteca Italiana archive in Milan.
 Previously it was considered to be a lost film.
 Colleen Moore had deposited copies of several of her movies with the Museum of Modern Art (MOMA), but it allowed the films to decompose before they could be restored.